dieterich-lab/medex/README.md

 `"ID" numeric PRIMARY KEY,"Patient_ID" text,"Billing_ID" text, "Date" timestamp,"Time" text,"Key" text,"Value" text`

-`header.csv` can also looks like this:
+`header.csv` can also look like this:

 `"ID" numeric PRIMARY KEY,"Patient_ID" text,"Key" text,"Value" text`

 Important at this moment is that we always need column with name "ID","Patient_ID","Key" and "Value" columns,"Billing_ID","Date" and "Time"  are not necessary.
-Name of column in file `header.csv` have to be in quotation marks.
+Names of columns in file `header.csv` have to be in quotation marks.

 The currently used format of the `dataset.csv` file comes from the research warehouse export format(with added ID to create Primary Key in database) of the data we are analysing with this tool :